rackerlabs/support-how-to/content/general/aiops-alert-monitoring.md

 <tr>
 <td>Device Level</td>
 <td>Alerts with similar names / descriptions</td>
 <td>Alerts from the same device with similar names or descriptions are grouped together.
-Some examples of this could be multiple low-disk space alerts or SQL job failures.</td>
+Examples include multiple low-disk space alerts or SQL job failures.</td>
 </tr>

 <tr>
 <td>Device Level</td>
 <td>Alerts with the same classification</td>
 <td>Alerts from the same device that are of the same type.
-Some examples of this could be Base OS Service Failed.</td>
+An example is Base OS Service Failed.</td>
 </tr>

 <tr>
 <td>Device or Multi-device</td>
 <td>URL-Port-Ping failures and connected device alerts</td>
-<td>This situation contains alerts from one or more devices due to inaccessible URLs, ports (22, 3306, etc) or unresponsive to pings.</td>
+<td>This situation contains alerts from one or more devices due to inaccessible URLs, ports (22, 3306, and so on) or being unresponsive to pings.</td>
 </tr>

 <tr>